Akashyadav2826/Nomad-Planner/README.md

-# Nomad Planner Pro
+# Nomad-Planner

-A comprehensive travel planning application for digital nomads and frequent travelers.
+A comprehensive travel planning application for digital nomads and frequent travelers, helping you organize your trips, manage accommodations, and track expenses efficiently.

 ## Features

 - Trip planning and itinerary management
 - Accommodation and transportation bookings
-- Expense tracking
+- Expense tracking and budget management
 - Location-based recommendations
 - Offline access to important travel information
 - Weather forecasts for destinations
+- User authentication and profile management
+- Real-time collaboration for group trips

 ## Technology Stack